nvtarakanadh/jeeva.ai_backend/MRI_CT_ANALYSIS_README.md

 # 🩻 MRI/CT Scan Analysis with Dr7.ai API

-This document describes the implementation of MRI/CT scan analysis features using the Dr7.ai API in the Jeeva.AI project.
+This document describes the implementation of MRI/CT scan analysis features using the Dr7.ai API in the Jeeva.Tech project.

 ## 🎯 Overview